Select the date and time that best suit your needs. Want a walk ASAP? We’ve got you covered.

-Senior dog care, Special needs dog care, High energy dogs, Fast walker, Dogs who pull, Puppy care
+Oral medicine administration, Senior dog care, High energy dogs, Fast walker, Dogs who pull, Puppy care, Therapy training, Puppy training

 Chugiak is an unincorporated community in Alaska and a twin brother of Eagle River.
 Nestled on the northeastern edge of the Chugach Mountains, this friendly district is open to tourists from all over the world who are eager to explore mountains and forests.
 Travelers with pooches are very welcome as well!
 The community features a dog park, as well as a number of public parks with trails.
 A short ride (about 15 minutes) west will reveal more opportunities and pet-friendly places in Anchorage.
 There are also three veterinary clinics in Chugiak.

 Chugiak Dog Park on Tenada Avenue is a marvelous place to come and play with your buddy off-leash.
 The place is fully fenced and features agility equipment for drills and exercises -- the best solution for those who do not have a backyard and need some room for their active mutt to run!
 This park isn't usually crowded, but you may find some locals playing with their pups here.

 You will also find several public parks dotted along Glenn Highway on the way to Anchorage.
 Schroeder Park and Eagles River Town Square Park are nice facilities to have a mindful, leashed walk with Fido.